ndreasg/aws-scaling-threat-detection-workshop/docs/05-reinvent-detective.md

 ![Text](./images/05-14-Geolocations-APICalls.png)

-This a great time to checkout some of the API calls in this timeframe that are associated with these IP addresses.
+This is a great time to checkout some of the API calls in this timeframe that are associated with these IP addresses.
 Observe the impacted resources/services but not we don’t need them to write them down for this workshop.

 Next, we are going to take a look at ```Newly observed user agents``` panel down at the very bottom of this AWS Role page.